15 of the Best Native Wildflowers for the US and Canada

 Wild Bergamot Seeds

-Wild bergamot is available for purchase in 100-milligram seed packs from Botanical Interests.
+Wild bergamot seeds are available in 100-milligram packets from Botanical Interests.

 Turn on the Wildflower Power